Table of Contents

 How to Reach Yamunotri

-- By Helicopter: Helicopter services from Dehradun’s Sahastradhara Helipad to Kharsali Helipad cut down travel time, followed by a 5.3-km trek or pony ride to the temple.
+- Dehradun (Sahastradhara Helipad) to Kharsali Helipad, followed by a 5.3 km trek or pony ride to the temple

-- Nearest Airport: Jolly Grant Airport, Dehradun (185 km from Barkot).
+Nearest Airport: Jolly Grant, Dehradun (185 km from Barkot)

 Nearby Places to Visit